onhout/IoT-RaspiNetworkSetup/Readme.txt

 USAGE:

-== Connect to the "RaspiWiFi Setup" access point using any other WiFi enabled device.
-The default password is "password12345".
+== Connect to the "IoT Marv" access point using any other WiFi enabled device.
-You can modify the SSID and password at /usr/share/configure_wifi/Reset_Device/static_files/hostapd.conf

 == If you run a non-stock /etc/rc.local, modify rc.local.apclient and rc.local.apclient.template /usr/share/configure_wifi/Reset_Device/static_files/
 /etc/rc.local will be overwritten EVERYTIME the system configured to act as a wifi access point for setting up a new network.
 If you happen to need a non-stock rc.local during the short time when the system is in the "configure wifi" configuration, modify rc.local.aphost and rc.local.aphost.template .

+Default port 10 now to setup WiFi

-If you happen to operate a service which needs port 80, such as the Apache Web Server, then you need to stop the process in rc.local.aphost and rc.local.aphost.template --BEFORE-- su -c "cd /usr/share/configure_wifi/Configuration_App/ && rails s -b 10.0.0.1 -e production -p 80 -d" & An example is provided.
+su -c "cd /usr/share/configure_wifi/Configuration_App/ && rails s -b 10.0.0.1 -e production -p 10 -d" &
+An example is provided.

 == Navigate to http://10.0.0.1 using any web browser on the device you connected with.
 It take several minutes before the server is ready to accept requests.
 If you're connected to the Pi via wifi, it gave you an IP, but the web page is timing out, then just wait a couple minutes....